Stan Winston and Michael Lantieri detail their real-world practical solutions to creating the film’s huge stars.

 Of all the life-size dinosaurs, the velociraptors embody the most controversial blending of techniques: at the core of several of the various effects models are human beings.
 Given the dubious legacy of el cheapo productions such as Unknown Island, The Land Unknown, and Japan's legendary contribution to the genre, the Godzilla series, the idea of man-in-a-suit dinosaurs has been reviled by cineastes from time immemorial.
 Today, the man-in-a-suit approach has become state-of-the-art, and Winston is almost single-handedly responsible for the public's dramatic change in attitude.
 "If there was a man inside a dinosaur, there was a great deal of technology inside that dinosaur, too," Winston observes.

 "For Jurassic Park, we designed and built full-sized, performing, live-action dinosaurs.
 The methods we used involved whatever technology was required to create the performance needed.
 We built two man-in-suit raptors and two fully animatronic, no-human-being puppet raptors utilizing a combination of cable and servo control.
 We also made a set of walking legs and a set of running legs from the waist down.
 For certain shots, we created insert hands which could, for example, open doors.
 Then we fabricated our stunt raptors, full-sized floppy puppets and poseable puppets.
 All told, we built 8 to 10 full-sized raptors that did different things.
-We also built a baby raptor splitting out of its shell [see featured image at top of page], which was totally real-time using cable control."
+We also built a baby raptor splitting out of its shell [seen featured image at top of page], which was totally real-time using cable control."

 Winston's goal was to create fluid, believable dinosaurs that bore no trace of the mechanics which gave them life.
 Specifically, he wanted to conquer the phenomenon he refers to as "waga-waga," which he scientifically defines as the jolt that occurs when a large moving mass comes to a stop.
 Such jolts, which mimes employ to simulate robotic movement, work fine for machines like in The Terminator, but they would have seriously undermined Winston's attempt to bring his dinosaurs to convincing life.
-Through the careful application of some unusual, though strangely related technologies, the raptors and some of Winston's other dinosaur creations, most dramatically the full-scale tyrannosaurus rex, employed a breakthrough "anti-waga" system.
+Through the careful application of some unusual, though strangely related technologies, the raptors and some of Winston's other dinosaur creations, most dramatically the full-scale Tyrannosaurus rex, employed a breakthrough "anti-waga" system.
 They were dubbed "Steadi-Dinos" because their movements were based on neutral buoyancy, the same principal which is integral to the Steadicam.
 This concept was envisioned by Craig Caton, one of Winston's key mechanical designers.

 "I saw the relationship between a person having a hard time trying to hold a camera at the end of his arm and the need to hold up a head mechanically on a long neck," Winston beams, "and I realized that the same wonderful system of counterspringing the camera so the weight load becomes neutral could help us mechanically.
 We realized that this could work very well for us in terms of certain head and neck movements, to make everything fluid.
 The actual infrastructures of our dinosaurs were countersprung just like a Steadicam, which made our creatures' movements totally fluid and organic.
 That technology went into the spitters and the velociraptors, two of our most active dinosaurs."

-But this system achieved its most remarkable results in Jurassic Park's star attraction, a 40-foot-long, 9,000-pound animatronic machine that perfectly recreated the appearance and fluid motion of a full-sized Tyrannosaurus rex.
+But this system achieved its most remarkable results in Jurassic Park's star attraction, a 40'-long, 9,000-pound animatronic machine that perfectly recreated the appearance and fluid motion of a full-sized Tyrannosaurus rex.
 "The technology of the T-rex is beyond anything I think anybody has ever seen," Winston says.
-"One of our big problems was figuring out how to make this 40-foot-long creature move quickly and violently, perform wonderfully, yet come to a smooth stop on cue without the waga-waga you would expect.
+"One of our big problems was figuring out how to make this 40'-long creature move quickly and violently, perform wonderfully, yet come to a smooth stop on cue without the waga-waga you would expect.
 We solved the problem through a series of computer-involved aspects of ramping up and ramping down speed, and by building accelerometers into our anti-waga devices.
 A series of accelerometers enabled us to measure the speed of the hydraulic rams moving within our dinosaur, which allowed us to counter that movement with other rams moving in the opposite direction elsewhere in the body.
 So our T-rex never completed a particular move and stopped without another aspect of the body compensating immediately.
 In order to keep this creature moving with speed and dynamics, nothing was allowed to come to a hard stop against its rigid 9,000 pounds without something else counterbalancing that motion.
 When its head comes to a sudden stop, something moves in the neck to compensate for it at that exact split second, which acts as a shock absorber.
 It's wonderful how this guy performs — he’s fast and big and dangerous and he's a great actor."